Soartex-Modded/Modded-1.6.x/README.md

-# Version control for Soartex textures!
+# Version control and automation for Soartex textures!
-### By everyone at Soartex Fanver
+### By everyone at the Soartex Fanver community forums!

 ### How to submit your own textures to Soartex Fanver:
 _This requrires some moderate git/Github knowledge; if you need any help, feel free to contact us._